The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Case study

 \paragraph{Signal detection test:}

-Table \ref{tab:alopecia_testoutcome} shows the BPgWSP test results for alopecia.
-Under the prior assumptions of no association, ADR occurrence in the beginning or in the middle of the observation period the test identifies a temporal pattern for the exposed group and none for the control group.
-For both groups, no signal is raised under the prior belief that alopecia risk increases at the end of the observation period.
+Under the prior assumptions of no association, ADR occurrence in the beginning or in the middle of the OP the test identifies a temporal pattern for the exposed group and none for the control group.
+For both groups, no signal is raised under the prior belief that alopecia risk increases at the end of the OP (see Table \ref{tab:alopecia_testoutcome}).

-Alopecia is a rare event.
-In the non-Bayesian approach in \citet{sauzet2013illustration} an ambiguous signal was given if the data was censored after one year only whereas here, we get a consistent signal if the prior belief does not expect cases to occur toward the three-year mark.
-For the control group, no signal is raised indicating that the signal raised for cases is probably not due to noise.
+Alopecia is a rare event not certainly identified as an ADR of bisphosphonates at the current state of research to our knowledge.
+The same uncertainty is reflected in the BPgWSP test results.
+Under an ADR-suspecting prior, no signal is raised for the control group and a signal flagged for the exposed group indicating that the signal might not be raised due to noise.
+Even with larger posterior samples under the none-prior, no signal was identified.
+This indicates that more iterations do not necessarily lead to a higher signal rate.